BinaryMoon/browser-shots/readme.txt

 * target - browser target.
 Set to _blank to open in a new window
 * class - add a class to the browsershots wrapper
 * image_class - change the default browsershots image class from alignnone to your chosen class
+* display_link (true or false - default true) to display a link in your screenshot

 = Multisite Compatibility =